openmeteo/enhydris/doc/dev/database.rst

    .. attribute:: enhydris.models.Instrument.name

-      A :ref:`multilingual <multilingual>` field with a descriptive name.
+      A field with a descriptive name.

    .. attribute:: enhydris.models.Instrument.remarks

-      A :ref:`multilingual <multilingual>` field with remarks of unlimited length.
+      A field with remarks of unlimited length.

    .. attribute:: enhydris.models.Instrument.manufacturer